Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 - `BytePacker.WriteValuePacked()`/`ByteUnpacker.ReadValuePacked()` are the most versatile.
 They can write any range of values that fit into the type, and also have special built-in methods for many common Unity types that can automatically pack the values contained within.

-- `BytePacker.WriteValueBitPacked()`/`ByteUnpacker.ReadValueBitPacked()` offer tighter/more optimal packing (the data in the buffer will never exceed `sizeof(type)`, which can happen with very large values using `WriteValuePacked()`, and will usually be one byte smaller than with `WriteValuePacked()` except for values <= 240, which will be one byte with both methods), but come with the limitations that they can only be used on integral types, and they use some bits of the type to encode length information, meaning that they reduce the usable size of the type.
+- `BytePacker.WriteValueBitPacked()`/`ByteUnpacker.ReadValueBitPacked()` offer tighter/more optimal packing (the data in the buffer will never exceed `sizeof(type)`, which can happen with large values using `WriteValuePacked()`, and will usually be one byte smaller than with `WriteValuePacked()` except for values <= 240, which will be one byte with both methods), but come with the limitations that they can only be used on integral types, and they use some bits of the type to encode length information, meaning that they reduce the usable size of the type.
 The sizes allowed by these functions are as follows:

   | Type   | Usable Size                                                  |
   | ------ | ------------------------------------------------------------ |